Rear-End Collisions: Who's at Fault, Causes & Injuries 2026

 Other drivers owe you a duty of care.
 If another driver breaches their duty and engages in negligent or reckless driving, they could be held responsible for your accident injuries and financial losses, such as a totaled car.
 Negligent behaviors of drivers in accidents include the following:

 These are just some of the negligent driving behaviors that can cause rear-end collisions.
+In extreme cases where the negligent behavior is especially reckless or aggressive - such as intentional tailgating, road rage, or driving under the influence - rear-end collisions may even be treated as vehicular assault under the law.
+This means the at-fault driver could face criminal charges, especially if their behavior is found to demonstrate willful disregard for others' safety.
 If someone else negligently caused your crash, a car accident lawyer can help you move forward with a claim.

 What Percentage of Crashes Are Rear-End Crashes?